jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

     See [this page](https://www.bazg.admin.ch/bazg/en/home/information-individuals/travel-and-purchases--allowances-and-duty-free-limit/importation-into-switzerland/duty-free-allowances--foodstuffs--alcohol-and-tobacco.html) for the duty-free limits.

-2. Please submit [**this form**](https://forms.gle/NYgqJGtc8zMahcJVA) with the list of bottles you are bringing (this will help planning).
+2. Please submit [**this form**](https://forms.gle/NYgqJGtc8zMahcJVA) with the list of bottles you are bringing (this will help with planning).
 3. Bring the bottles on one of the following days:

-   - **Wednesday 17 April** between 13:00 and 14:00 next to CAB 55.3 (preferred)
+   - **Wednesday, 17 April** between 13:00 and 14:00 next to CAB 55.3 (preferred)
-   - **Tuesday 23 April** between 15:00 and 16:00 next to CAB 55.3
+   - **Tuesday, 23 April** between 15:00 and 16:00 next to CAB 55.3
    - talk to Juraj to arrange a different time

   We will collect the receipt and reimburse you the full price of the alcohol by Twint.

-If you are bringing at least 4 liters of alcohol, you will get in for free.
-Otherwise, you will get a discount of 5 CHF per delivered liter, which you can apply by purchasing the ticket when delivering the bottles.
+If you are bringing at least 4 litres of alcohol, you will get in for free.
+Otherwise, you will get a discount of 5 CHF per delivered litre, which you can apply by purchasing the ticket when delivering the bottles.

 You will be put on a guest list, so you don't need to purchase a ticket at the door when you present a photo ID.